joncodo/SailsAngularStarter/README.md

 There is a sample one at /config/local.example

 ```
-npm i -g sails
+npm i -g sails bower
 npm i
 bower install
 mongod
 sails lift

-Check terminal to see where your app is running.
+Your app will be running on http://localhost:1337
 ```

 ## What it does